A checklist of documents that haulage drivers must carry to pass through customs if there's a no-deal Brexit.

 All road hauliers (including drivers) travelling to the UK must operate an ‘effective system’ to prevent people using their vehicles to enter the UK illegally:

-Documentation for importing and exporting goods
+Documents for importing and exporting goods

-If the UK leaves the EU without a deal on 31 October 2019, customs processes and documentation for importing and exporting goods will change.
+Customs processes and documentation for importing and exporting goods will change.

 - declaring the import and export of goods

-- moving goods under transit or
+- moving goods under transit

 - moving an empty vehicle or trailer